Natalie's Health

 How to make Apple Oatmeal Pancakes

 Apple Oatmeal Pancakes are truly easy to make.
-It will take you about 15 minutes - from start to finish and you need only a basic equipment.
+It will take you about 15 minutes - from start to finish and you need only basic equipment.

 Equipment used